 - Fair Value Calculation

 Philosophy “Separation of valuation elements”

-In the solution, instead of solely calculating THE Amortised Cost or THE Fair Value, these valuation approaches will be split into valuation elements such as principal, outstanding amortisation of transaction costs, fair value changes related to changes in market price etc.
+In the solution, instead of solely calculating THE Amortised Cost or THE Fair Value, these valuation approaches are split into valuation elements such as principal, outstanding amortisation of transaction costs, fair value changes related to changes in market price, etc.

 Figure: Fine-granular valuation elements in the solution

 Due to the provision of valuation elements combined with the fine-granular posting of each element, the solution ensures compliance and offers new perspectives:

 Regulator introduces the separate disclosure of credit spread related to fair value changes